Monaco Grand Prix: 2020s

 Due to the COVID-19 pandemic, the FIA announced the 2020 Monaco Grand Prix's postponement, along with the two other races scheduled for May 2020, to help prevent the spread of the virus.

 However, later the same day the Automobile Club de Monaco confirmed that the Grand Prix was instead cancelled, making 2020 the first time the Grand Prix was not run since 1954.
-It returned in 2021, on 23 May, where Max Verstappen won his first Monaco Grand Prix.
+The race returned in 2021.